nedialkova-lab/mim-tRNAseq/docs/source/index.rst

 :Author: Drew Behrens

-:Version: 0.1
+:Version: 0.2.5.1

-Modification-induced misincorporation based sequencing of tRNAs using high-throughput RNA sequencing datasets.
+Modification-induced misincorporation tRNA sequencing.

 This package is a semi-automated analysis pipeline for the quantification and analysis of tRNA expression.
 Given trimmed sequencing reads in fastq format, this pipeline will: